Help Center> CloudTest> User Guide> Test Case> Manual Test Cases> Creating a Manual Test Case

 Attachment

 Attachment related to the current test case.
-You can associate an existing file on the Documents page or upload an attachment from the local PC.
+You can associate an existing file from the Files page or upload an attachment from the local PC.